altrsoftware/altr-alation-tag-policy/README.md

 <a  href="https://www.altr.com/">ALTR</a> partnered with <a  href="https://www.alation.com/">Alation</a> to fill a gap between data cataloging and data governance.

 With this powerful tool you can apply tags to a columns in Alation and automatically have those tags applied to the corresponding Snowflake columns.
-If ALTR is already applying policy on those tags, the new columns will automatically have the same policies applied.
+If ALTR is already applying policy on those tags, the new columns will automatically have the same policies applied via ALTR.
 If not, you can easily create a tag based policy in ALTR on that new tag.

 ## Visuals